Hardware

 Best Value (Used): NVIDIA RTX 3090 (24 GB)

-24 GB at near-RTX 5070 Ti bandwidth for under $800 used.
+24 GB at near-RTX 5070 Ti bandwidth on the used market.
 Runs 30B models at Q4 and 14B at Q8.
-The best VRAM-per-dollar in 2026 if you don't mind buying used.
+One of the best VRAM-per-dollar options in 2026 if you don't mind buying used.

 What it runs: